templeman/templeman.io/content/note/awesome-ipsum.md

 In a (perhaps futile) attempt to solve this problem, and more selfishly, as a means of getting my feet wet in open source collaboration, I created [Awesome Ipsum](https://github.com/templeman/awesome-ipsum).
-In keeping with the larger [awesome list](https://github.com/sindresorhus/awesome) trend on GitHub, Awesome Ipsum strives to maintain an up-to-date listing of lorem ipsum generators from around the web.
+In keeping with the greater [awesome list](https://github.com/sindresorhus/awesome) trend on GitHub, Awesome Ipsum strives to maintain an up-to-date listing of lorem ipsum generators from around the web.